plankapkan/study/README.md

 # study

-Just repeating some GoLang expamples from youtube videos :)
+Just repeating some GoLang examples from YouTube videos :)